VarboxInternational/docs/draft-records.md

 <a name="check-if-draft"></a>
 #### Check If It's Draft

-You can check if a model record is drafted or not, by using the `isDrafted()` method present on the `IsDraftable` trait.
+You can check if a model record is drafted or not using the `isDrafted()` method present on the trait.

 ```php
 $model = YourModel::find($id);